ubports/autopilot/docs/faq/faq.rst

 or Qt application so that it may enable the correct libraries.
 If this fails you will need to specify the type of application it is.

-For example, in out previous example Autopilot was able to automatically determine that it is a Gtk application and thus not further arguments are required.
+For example, in our previous example Autopilot was able to automatically determine that it is a Gtk application and thus not further arguments are required.